napari/napari/docs/guides/rendering.md

 {class}`~napari.layers.Image` class uses.

->The current `OCTREE` implementation only fully supports 2D images and
+>The current `OCTREE` implementation only fully supports a single 2D images and
->may not function with 3D and/or multiscale images.
+>may not function with 3D images or multiple images.
 Improving support
->for 3D and multiscale images is part of future work on the `OCTREE`.
+>for 3D and multiple images is part of future work on the `OCTREE`.

 See {ref}`octree-config` for Octree configuration options.